hmrc/play-allowlist-filter/README.md

-play-whitelist-filter
+play-allowlist-filter
 =====================

-NOTE v2 onwards is compatable with Play 2.5

-This library includes a ```Filter``` for the Play! framework which can be used to block users whose IP addresses are not on a predetermined whitelist.
+This library includes a ```Filter``` for the Play! framework which can be used to block users whose IP addresses are not on a predetermined allowlist.

-Currently the only implementation of whitelisting available uses the IP from the ```True-Client-IP``` header provided by Akamai.
+Currently the only implementation of allowlisting available uses the IP from the ```True-Client-IP``` header provided by Akamai.

 Getting Started
 --------